Search

 Courageous X

-As with other dogs, these good qualities must be nurtured through training and socialization, which is another key tip for first-time owners.
+As with other dogs, these qualities must be nurtured through training and socialization…

 Like all dogs, a German Shepherd Husky mix will need early socialization and training to learn commands and build a friendly approach towards family, strangers, and other pets.